gtchance/KMSegmentedControl/README.md

 # This library is still under development

 Note: This library may contain some small bugs (Storyboard).
-However, it won't affects its funtionalities.
+However, it won't affect its funtionalities.
 It's planned to develop further functions that will make it more dynamic.

 # Screenshot